-Planning for Hamta Pass trek (also spelled as Hampta Pass) and looking for an itinerary, a route map and other details like how much a paid tour costs?
+Planning for Hampta Pass trek (also spelt as Hamta Pass) and looking for an itinerary, a route map and other details like how much a paid tour costs?
 This travel blog is for you!

 Connecting Manali and Chandratal, it has become one of the best-selling treks for tourists visiting Manali.